Superintendents and Bishops

 I really enjoyed my work at the Hope Retreat Center and the superintendent usually showed little to no interest in such details.
 But when he learned that I had leased the building for an Independent Baptist to hold services, he ordered me to cancel the lease.
 I informed him that I could not and would not do that.
 Being my father’s son, I figured my word was my bond, as far as an agreement was concerned.
 My guardian angel came through, as the Baptist pastor broke the lease.
 He had as much difficulty gathered a congregation in Hope as the Methodists had experienced for many years.
 This is why we changed from a church to a retreat center.
 So my defiance was short-lived.
 But I did learn that I am my father’s son.
 For this, and many other reasons, our relationship was strained.

-In 1987, this superintendent made a serious run for becoming a Bishop, but he was elected as the 3rd alternate.
+In 1987, this superintendent made a serious run for becoming a Bishop, but he was elected as the 3rd alternate to the Jurisdictional Conference where a bishop would be elected.
 That didn’t give him much standing to be a candidate.
-Keith Wise was elected on the 5th ballot.
+With me as his campaign manager, Keith Wise was elected on the 5th ballot.
 Judith Bither-Terry was elected first alternate on the 9th ballot and Dennis Holway was elected second alternate on the 12th ballot and Thom White Wolf Fassett was elected third alternate on the 13th ballot.
 I was the Conference Secretary, so I kept the ballots.
 One of my friends once said: “Don’t get mad…get even.”
 In subsequent years, Thom White Wolf Fassett was a serious candidate in his own jurisdiction (Northeast), but he was never elected.

-However, the superintendent got an idea.
+During my time in Sitka, the superintendent got an idea for promoting the Alaskan churches.
 He wanted every pastor to summarize the essence of the ministry of our local church in five slides.
 Then his plan was to create a slide show to use in promotional work.
 I spent two full days on this project.
-It was a challenging and spiritual experience.
+It was a challenging and spiritual experience for me.
 The selection of the five slides was made and I submitted them to the conference office.
 We didn’t hear anymore about the project and several months later I gently inquired about how the project was going.

 While praising superintendents, the next superintendent came to a meeting and warned us all about pastoral misconduct.
 “Why, she said, there was one pastor who had a hot tub ministry and he got into serious trouble.”
 Several members of the group giggled.
 The superintendent wanted an explanation.
 Quietly, she was informed that I had a hot tub ministry.
 We will never know if she felt better when we assured her that it was a ministry with men or not.
 It turned out to be a good evangelistic tool – all the men joined the church.
 All two of them.